Slow Travel and Living in Palma de Mallorca

 After three exciting years in Berlin, I finally decided to leave the icy German winter in search of warmer climes and a very different cultural experience—so I was off to Mallorca!

-Note: If you do opt to travel by train across the continent, give Rail Europe’s Interactive Travel Planner a look.
+Note: If you do opt to travel by train across the continent, give Railpass a look.

 The Rideshare Economy

 Here is where the rideshare or carpooling form of transportation comes in handy.
-I have used the rideshare for years in Europe, and while its still lesser known, millions of Europeans use the option regularly.
+I have used the rideshare for years in Europe, and while it's still lesser known, millions of Europeans use the option regularly.
 Few online ridesharing service providers existed previously, but in recent years, two big ones have emerged and are vying for European domination.
-German based Carpooling and French BlaBlaCar are stepping up their campaigns to hook you up with a ride throughout the continent.
+BlaBlaCar is stepping up their campaign to hook you up with a ride throughout the continent.

 | Overlooking Palma Bay from Bellver Castle.